-Norton St Philip Parish Council submitted their Neighbourhood Plan to Mendip District Council for examination under Part 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended) in 2019.
+In 2019, Norton St Philip Parish Council sent their Neighbourhood Plan to the former Mendip District Council, for examination under Part 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended).

-The Neighbourhood Plan for Norton St Philip (the Plan) was considered by Cabinet on 2nd September 2019 with a recommendation that the modified Plan should proceed to a local referendum and Cabinet resolved to accept the recommendation.
+The Neighbourhood Plan for Norton St Philip was considered by Cabinet on 2 September 2019.
+This was with a recommendation that the modified Plan should proceed to a local referendum.
+The Cabinet has resolved to accept the recommendation.

-This decision was subsequently challenged by way of a Judicial Review.
-Following hearings in the High Court and Court of Appeal, the Cabinet decision to approve the Norton St Philip Neighbourhood Plan and allow it to proceed to referendum was quashed on 2nd October 2020.
+This decision was later challenged by way of a Judicial Review.
+Following hearings in the High Court and Court of Appeal, the Cabinet decision to approve the Norton St Philip Neighbourhood Plan and allow it to proceed to referendum was quashed on 2 October 2020.

-On 1st March 2021 Cabinet agreed to carry out consultation on further modifications to the Plan, together with the earlier modifications identified by the Examiner and at the Cabinet meeting of 2nd September 2019.
-These proposed modifications are set out in Appendix 1 which can be viewed below:
+On 1 March 2021, Cabinet agreed to carry out consultation on further modifications to the Plan.
+This was done with the earlier modifications identified by the Examiner and at the Cabinet meeting of 2 September 2019.
+These proposed modifications are set out in Appendix 1, which you can view below:

-Consultation took place from 3rd March to 23rd April 2021.
-The representations can be found on this page.
+Consultation took place from 3 March to 23 April 2021.
+You can find the representations on this page.

-The Mendip District Council cabinet report of 1st March 2021 set out an intention to bring a report back as soon as possible to consider responses to the consultation before determining whether the Plan (as modified) should proceed to a referendum.
+The Mendip District Council cabinet report of 1 March 2021 set out an intention to bring a report back as soon as possible.
+This was to consider responses to the consultation before deciding whether the Plan (as modified) should proceed to a referendum.

-An additional housing site was proposed in the Local Plan Part II Main Modifications in Norton St Phillip and evidence considered with other sites in a second round of public examination hearings in Nov/Dec 2020.
-The Inspector’s Report will be considered in the Council’s recommendations on the Neighbourhood Plan as it expects to receive this soon.
+An additional housing site in Norton St Philip was proposed in the Local Plan Part 2 – Main Modifications, and evidence was considered with other sites in a second round of public examination hearings in Nov and Dec 2020.
+The Inspector’s Report will be considered in the council’s recommendations on the Neighbourhood Plan as it expects to receive this soon.

 Injunction and Judicial Review

-This Neighbourhood Plan was subject to a Judicial Review challenging the decision of Council Cabinet made on 2nd September 2019 to accept the examiners report and allow the neighbourhood plan to proceed to referendum.
-The High Court Judgement dismissing this challenge on all grounds can be found in this PDF document.
-An application to the Court of Appeal was made on 1st June 2020 and heard on 28th July.
+This Neighbourhood Plan was subject to a Judicial Review challenging the decision of Council Cabinet made on 2 September 2019.
+This was to accept the Examiner’s report and allow the neighbourhood plan to proceed to referendum.
+You can view the High Court Judgement dismissing this challenge on all grounds.
+An application to the Court of Appeal was made on 1 June 2020 and heard on 28 July 2020.
 View the Grounds of Appeal document.

-It upholds the Councils position on 3 substantive grounds of appeal.
-The judgement concludes that:
+The Judgement upholds the council’s position on 3 substantive grounds of appeal.
+The Judgement concludes that:

 - 10 Local Green Spaces are lawfully designated by the Plan

-- the Neighbourhood Plan Examiner had sufficient expertise and experience and understood the policy background to the Plan
+- the Neighbourhood Plan Examiner had enough expertise and experience and understood the policy background to the Plan

 - the Neighbourhood Plan did not misinterpret strategic policies in the development plan.

-As policy 5 is not considered lawful, the Council’s decision to submit the Plan to referendum is therefore quashed – see decision order.
+As policy 5 is not considered lawful, the council’s decision to submit the Plan to referendum is therefore quashed – view the decision order.

-The Council is now considering how best to support the community in Norton St Philip and to move towards an amended Neighbourhood Plan, on which a referendum can be held when Covid restrictions allow.
+The council is now considering how best to support the community in Norton St Philip and to move towards an amended Neighbourhood Plan, on which a referendum can be held.
 Any changes to the plan will be subject to additional consultation.

-The plan and supporting documents which were subject to injunction and legal challenge can be found below.
+You can view below the Plan and supporting documents which were subject to injunction and legal challenge.